lilytulips/compasia-assessment/README.md

 ## Features

 - Display products with pagination, sorting, and search
+- Real-time search by Product ID (partial matching - filters as you type)
 - Upload Excel files to update product quantities
 - Asynchronous file processing using Laravel queues
 - Auto-create products if they don't exist in database